Garden Time to close Rutland location on Dec. 23

 The garden supply store has been a local business for 21 years, according to Andy Probst, Garden Time Rutland general manager.

-Probst said Thursday the business itself isn’t closing, only the Rutland location.
-It’s headquarters in Queensbury, New York, and other New York locations will carry on.
+Probst said last Thursday the business itself isn’t closing, only the Rutland location.
+Its headquarters in Queensbury, New York, and other New York locations will carry on.

 He said the company is owned by the Troelstra family.
 It was started in Queensbury by Harry Troelstra.
 The Rutland location used to be a dairy farm, he said.